liquibase/liquibase-test-harness/README.md

 ### Configuring Advanced test
 1) Go to `src/main/resources/liquibase/harness/compatibility/advanced/initSql/primary` and add sql script for the change type you want to test.
-- Use change type as changelog name (createTable.xml, addCheckConstraint.xml, etc.) as the test will use it for generated changelog validation.
+- Use change type as file name (createTable.sql, addCheckConstraint.sql, etc.) as the test will use it for generated changelog validation.
-- Some change types (addColumn, addPrimaryKey, addUniqueConstraint) don't always produce separate changeset during generateChangelog/diffChangelog execution, use column.xml, primary.xml, unique.xml for changelog name instead
+- Some change types (addColumn, addPrimaryKey, addUniqueConstraint) don't always produce separate changeset during generateChangelog/diffChangelog execution, use column.sql, primary.sql, unique.sql for initSql file name instead
 2) Go to `src/main/resources/liquibase/harness/compatibility/advanced/initSql/secondary` and add sql script to setup secondary DB instance for diffChangelog command verification.
 - Configure this script to contain change type under test, that will differ from the one in initial changelog.
 4) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedSql/generateChangelog` and add sql script you expect liquibase to generate during updateSql command execution for generated changelog.